Iron486/Clean_messy_room_classification/README.md

 - [CNN_training.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/CNN_training.ipynb) in which I trained a **Convolutional Neural Network** and I predicted the model both on validation and test datasets.
 - [CNN_augmented_dataset.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/CNN_augmented_dataset.ipynb) in which I fit a **Convolutional Neural Network with an augmented train dataset** and I predicted the model both on validation and test datasets.
 - [CNN_augmented_dataset_with_dropout.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/CNN_augmented_dataset_with_dropout.ipynb) similar to the last one, but I **modified** some **parameters and hyperparameters**.
-- [Bonus_exercise.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/Bonus_exercise.ipynb) that is an exercise that I did only for curiosity, calculating the average number of red,blue and green component for each pixel within the images on the train dataset.
-I also calculated the standard deviation of the value of each pixel, considering all the images of the train dataset.
+- [Bonus_exercise.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/Bonus_exercise.ipynb) that is an exercise that I did only for curiosity.
+I calculated the average number of red,blue and green component for each pixel within the images on the train dataset.
+In addition, I calculated the standard deviation of the value of each pixel, considering all the images of the train dataset.

 I tried some basic machine learning algorithms, too (such as RandomForestClassifier, SVMa and logistic regression).
 However, I obtained very bad results on validation dataset (less than 80% accuracy and 60% recall) with a large overfitting.

 Below, I reported the training curves represented for the ANN, CNN and CNN with augmented dataset, along with a brief description of the used methods.
-The first deep learning algorithm that I used, was a simple **Artificial Neural Network**.
+The first deep learning algorithm that I used was a simple **Artificial Neural Network**.

 Here, the obtained training curve can be observed: